nyg/Teaching-HEIGVD-RES-2019/README.md

 ## Upcoming deadlines

 * Monday, May 27th: be able to write a simple HTTP server (pick your tools)
-* Monday, June 10th 23:00: have completed the HTTP infra lab (Google form to follow)
+* Monday, June 10th 23:00: have completed the HTTP infra lab (Google form is [here](https://forms.gle/8u5BoxWjZYxWci957))

 ## General links